 3) Compare the Band 41 victim system performance degradation obtaining in steps 1) and 2), choose the 31 dBm UE ACLR value so that the victim system performance degradation due to 31 dBm UE in 2) is the same as 1).

+A.2 Simulation results

+A.2.1 0.75 km inter-site distance

+The CDFs of the UE transmit power as well as the victim system UL throughput loss Vs ACLR offset (with different power control parameter sets) for 0.75 km inter-site distance with 20 MHz channel bandwidth are shown in Figure A.2.1-1 below.